 We have made an extra effort to fully discuss the new results, including the discussion about the MER and its implications.
 We added the following sentences to the end of the abstract:

 “We find that the new law was effective in deterring motorists from speeding.
-Moreover, the effect was most pronounced for males compared to females, for young compared to old, and especially so for drivers with high demerit points from past tickets compared to those with few or no tickets.
-In sum, the change in behaviour was most apparent for those drivers who are intended targets for the legislation.”
+Moreover, the effect was most pronounced for males compared to females, for young compared to old, and especially so for drivers with high demerit point balances accumulated from past infractions compared to those with few or no tickets.
+In sum, the change in behaviour was most apparent for those drivers who were the intended targets for the legislation.”

 We also revised a paragraph in the introduction as follows: